 I'm sort of an amalgam of stereotypes, by the way.
 I was the “jock” (captain of football, wrestling and track teams), the drama geek (I'm telling you I didn't score the Robin Hood part only because I was 6'4″ – so typical!), the band and symphony geek (trumpet and bass, thank you very much) and the academic.
 So when I look at this jar, I see the sediment layers of the Grand Canyon.
 The millions of years it took a little river to carve it and the insignificant period of time the cowboys of the west crossed it.

-And, if there’s one thing I know people of the west like (from all I learned on the Oregon Trail video game at school), it’s dried goods.
-I mean, if you had enough dried goods and your cousin Edna didn’t get Cholera , you were set.
+And, if there's one thing I know people of the west like, it's dried goods.
+I learned that on all the Orgen Trail video games at school.
+I mean, if you had enough dried goods and your cousin Edna didn't get Cholera , you were set.
 What might you do with all these dried goods?
 Make chili, of course!
 Also, without refrigerators, you had to learn how to make jerky.
-And jerky was a great way to store protein (meat…not tofu).
-So I thought I’d make a meal in a jar (all ingredients ready to be added to hot water…not to be confused with the “open jar add spoon” type).
+And jerky was a great way to store protein.
+So I thought I'd make a meal in a jar with all ingredients ready to be added to hot water.

 Manly Meal in a Jar

 Chili Con Carne in a Jar

 What might you do with all all of your dried goods?
 Make chili, of course!